macp3o/linux-tweaks/README.md

 ## Requirements

-These settings apply primarily to Debian, Ubuntu, and Mint desktop/laptop systems after a fresh install, but most of the tweaks could be applied later.
+These settings apply primarily to Debian, Ubuntu, and Mint desktop/laptop systems after a fresh install, but most of the tweaks could be successfully applied later.

 For RHEL-based desktop/laptop systems, the tweaks are not fudamentally different, but some adjustments are required.